-(1) The subcontractor is currently engaging in a business which is registered under chapter 18.27
+(a) The subcontractor is currently engaging in a business which is registered under chapter 18.27

 (b) The subcontractor has a principal place of business which would be eligible for a business deduction for internal revenue service tax purposes other than that furnished by the contractor for which the business has contracted to furnish services;

-(3) The subcontractor maintains a separate set of books or records that reflect all items of income and expenses of the business;
+(c) The subcontractor maintains a separate set of books or records that reflect all items of income and expenses of the business;

-(4) The subcontractor has contracted to perform:
+(d) The subcontractor has contracted to perform:

-(a) The work of a contractor as defined in RCW 18.27.010; or
+(i) The work of a contractor as defined in RCW 18.27.010

-(5) The subcontractor has an industrial insurance account in good standing with the department or is a self-insurer.
-For the purposes of this subsection, a contractor may consider a subcontractor's account to be in good standing if, within a year prior to letting the contract or master service agreement, and at least once a year thereafter, the contractor has verified with the department that the account is in good standing and the contractor has not received written notice from the department that the subcontractor's account status has changed.
+(e) The subcontractor has an industrial insurance account in good standing with the department or is a self-insurer.
+For the purposes of this subsection (1)(e), a contractor may consider a subcontractor's account to be in good standing if, within a year prior to letting the contract or master service agreement, and at least once a year thereafter, the contractor has verified with the department that the account is in good standing and the contractor has not received written notice from the department that the subcontractor's account status has changed.
 Acceptable documentation of verification includes a department document which includes an issued date or a dated printout of information from the department's internet web site showing a subcontractor's good standing.
 The department shall develop an approach to provide contractors with verification of the date of inquiries validating that the subcontractor's account is in good standing.

 It is unlawful for any county, city, or town to issue a construction building permit to any person who has not submitted to the department an estimate of payroll and paid premium thereon as provided by chapter 51.16

-[2004 c 243 § 2; 1981 c 128 § 4; 1971 ex.s. c 289 § 81; 1965 ex.s. c 20 § 1; 1961 c 23 § 51.12.070.
+[2014 c 193 § 1; 2004 c 243 § 2; 1981 c 128 § 4; 1971 ex.s. c 289 § 81; 1965 ex.s. c 20 § 1; 1961 c 23 § 51.12.070.
 Prior: 1955 c 74 § 7; prior: 1923 c 136 § 5, part; 1921 c 182 § 8, part; 1915 c 188 § 6, part; 1911 c 74 § 17, part; RRS § 7692, part.]